Morgan Stanley Maintains International Flavors & Fragrances (IFF) Overweight Recommendation

 On May 3, 2023 the company declared a regular quarterly dividend of $0.81 per share ($3.24 annualized).
 Shareholders of record as of June 23, 2023 will receive the payment on July 11, 2023.
 Previously, the company paid $0.81 per share.

-Looking back five years and taking a sample every week, the average dividend yield has been 2.50%, the lowest has been 1.93%, and the highest has been 4.22%.
-The standard deviation of yields is 0.47 (n=236).
+Looking back five years and taking a sample every week, the average dividend yield has been 2.51%, the lowest has been 1.93%, and the highest has been 4.22%.
+The standard deviation of yields is 0.48 (n=237).

 Additionally, the company's dividend payout ratio is -0.39.
 The payout ratio tells us how much of a company's income is paid out in dividends.
 A payout ratio of one (1.0) means 100% of the company's income is paid in a dividend.
 A payout ratio greater than one means the company is dipping into savings in order to maintain its dividend - not a healthy situation.
 Companies with few growth prospects are expected to pay out most of their income in dividends, which typically means a payout ratio between 0.5 and 1.0.
 Companies with good growth prospects are expected to retain some earnings in order to invest in those growth prospects, which translates to a payout ratio of zero to 0.5.